What Is Firmware? The Software That Controls Your Electronics

 You can usually find new Firmware (if available) on your device’s support site.

-Find the download page, download your new Firmware, and follow the device manufacturer’s update documentation.
+Find the download page, download your new firmware, and follow the manufacturer’s updated documentation.

-Writing new Firmware to a device is dangerous and, if not done correctly, can render the device unusable.
+Writing new firmware for a device is dangerous and, if not done correctly, can render the device unusable.

 Forever!
 Like a brick!
 This is why some people tell you that they have locked the device.
 It just broke your Firmware and can no longer work as expected.